 How This Affects the Southwest Flight Schedule

-The Southwest blog post also stated, “The revision will proactively remove an average of roughly 200 weekday flights from our schedule out of our total peak-day schedule of more than 4,000 daily flights.
+A statement on Southwest’s page dedicated to MAX 8 updates says, “The revision will proactively remove an average of roughly 175 weekday flights from our schedule out of our total peak-day schedule of more than 4,000 daily flights.
 We offer our apologies to our customers impacted by this change, and we thank them for their continued patience.”

 Southwest also recently axed 15+ nonstop flights from their schedule, beginning early January, and I suspect the MAX 8 grounding and lack of planes contributed.